maemreyo/glean-vault/glean/10_Sources/Articles/Cam 20 Listening Test 01.md

 **A** to explain how difficult loneliness can be

-**B** to highlight a situation that most students will recognise
+**B** to highlight a situation that most students will recognize

-**C** to emphasise that feeling lonely is more common for men than women
+**C** to emphasize that feeling lonely is more common for men than women

 **29** The students agree that talking to strangers is a good strategy for dealing with loneliness because